UNCOVER: Illuminating the Early Universe -- JWST/NIRSpec Confirmation of $z > 12$ Galaxies: Acknowledgments

 \section{Acknowledgments}

 This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc. (AURA), under NASA contract NAS 5-03127 for JWST.
 These observations are associated with JWST-GO-2561, JWST-ERS-1324, and JWST-DD-2756.
-This research is also based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by AURA, under NASA contract NAS 5–26555.
+This research is also based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute under NASA contract NAS 5–26555.
 These observations are associated with programs HST-GO-11689, HST-GO-13386, HST-GO/DD-13495, HST-GO-13389, HST-GO-15117, and HST-GO/DD-17231.
+The specific observations analyzed can be accessed via \dataset[10.17909/8k5c-xr27]{http://dx.doi.org/10.17909/8k5c-xr27}.

 BW thanks Ben Johnson for discussions on the size measurements of the JADES galaxies.
 BW and JL acknowledge support from JWST-GO-02561.022-A. AZ and LJF acknowledge support by grant 2020750 from the United States-Israel Binational Science Foundation (BSF) and grant 2109066 from the United States National Science Foundation (NSF), and by the Ministry of Science \& Technology, Israel.
 HA and IC acknowledge support from CNES, focused on the JWST mission, and the Programme National Cosmology and Galaxies (PNCG) of CNRS/INSU with INP and IN2P3, co-funded by CEA and CNES.
-RB acknowledges support from the Research Corporation for Scientific Advancement (RCSA) Cottrell Scholar Award ID No: 27587.
+RB acknowledges support from the Research Corporation for Scientific Advancement (RCSA) Cottrell Scholar Award ID No.: 27587.
 PD acknowledges support from the NWO grant 016.VIDI.189.162 (``ODIN") and the European Commission's and University of Groningen's CO-FUND Rosalind Franklin program.
-JEG acknowledges NSF/AAG grant\# 1007094.
-YF acknowledges support from NAOJ ALMA Scientific Research Grant number 2020-16B, and from JSPS KAKENHI Grant Number JP23K13149.
+JEG acknowledges NSF/AAG grant \#1007094.
+YF acknowledges support from NAOJ ALMA Scientific Research grant No. 2020-16B, and from JSPS KAKENHI grant No. JP23K13149.
 RP and DM acknowledge support from JWST-GO-02561.013-A. The work of CCW is supported by NOIRLab, which is managed by AURA under a cooperative agreement with the NSF.
 The Cosmic Dawn Center is funded by the Danish National Research Foundation (DNRF) under grant \#140.

 Computations for this research were performed on the Pennsylvania State University's Institute for Computational and Data Sciences' Roar supercomputer.
 This publication made use of the NASA Astrophysical Data System for bibliographic information.